kgxsz/devops-101/part-one/README.md

 - give it your first name (to distinguish it from your root account name)
 - download the access key and secret key, you'll use this later for CLI stuff
 - in the user's control panel, set a password and download it

-If you now go to your IAM dashboard, you can take note of the 'IAM user sign in link'.
-Sign out and sign in through that link with the IAM user name and password you just created.
-You should use these credentials in favour of the root credentials from this point forward.
+- go to your IAM dashboard, you can take note of the 'IAM user sign in link'.

+Sign out and go through the link you just took note of to sign in with the IAM user name and password you just created.
+You should use these credentials instead of the root credentials from this point forward.

 ### Create a key pair
+Before going any further, it's worth mentioning a common point of confusion with AWS' user interface.
+You'll see a region name in the top right, next to the help tab.
+Make sure that you're in Ireland or wherever else is closest to you.
+Whenever you create resources in a certain region, they will only be visible within that region, so make sure you create your keys in the region you intend on creating the rest of your infrastructre in.

+Let's move on.

-AWS generates key pairs for you, we'll use this to ssh into our EC2 instances later.
+AWS provides an easy way for generating a public private key pair.
+When you create them, AWS holds the public key for future use and gives you the private counterpart. we'll be using these keys to ssh into our EC2 instance later.

-- Go to EC2 in the services tab
+- go to EC2 in the services tab
-- Select key pairs in the side bar
+- select key pairs in the side bar
 - create a key pair, call it 'main'
-- Your browser should have donwloaded a 'pem' file, this is the private key.
+- your browser should have downloaded a file (or you may be promted to do so), this is the private key.
-- Place your private key in the `~/.ssh` directory
+- place your private key in the `~/.ssh` directory
 - set the correct permissions on the key: `chmod 400 ~/.ssh/main.pem`

 ### Create a virtual private cloud
+Now let's start building something.

-A virtual Private Cloud is a virtual network dedicated to your AWS account, and isolated from all other virtual networks in the AWS cloud.
-This is your starting point.
+The first thing you need is a virtual private cloud (VPC).
+A VPC is a virtual network dedicated to your AWS account and isolated from all other virtual networks in the AWS cloud.
+The things we build from here on out will belong to, or be attatched to our VPC.

+On some projects I've been on, we've used VPCs to separate resources/environments.
+A common setup is to use a VPC for CI resources, a VPC for Dev, another for QA, another for Production, and so on.

-Ensure that your AWS region is set to Ireland (in the top right corner of the web console).
-If you go to VPC in the services tab and have a poke around the resources on the left hand pane, you'll see that there are several pre-made default resources.
+Once again, ensure that your AWS region is set to Ireland.
+Then go to VPC in the services tab, this is where you'll be managing your VPCs.
+You'll notice that on the left hand pane there are several pre-existing default resources.
 There's a default VPC, a couple of subnets, a route table, internet gateway, and so on.

 In order to work with a clean slate, and to unclutter your understanding of what is going on, I would recommend removing the default VPC (causing all it's associated resources to also be removed).
 Don't panic, if you want a default VPC again later down the track, you can contact AWS support.

 Have a look and ensure that there are no longer any resources lying around (except a DHCP option set).
 Now we'll be creating our VPC and associated resources: